The Full accident report can be read here. (Department of Transport)

 they had been detained change from red to green.

-With the points set set for a crossover movement, and presumably to lead onto
+With the points set set for a crossover movement to lead onto

 the branch, he was surprised to see a green aspect

-instead of the subsidiary yellow with the route indictor to the branch.
+instead of the usual subsidiary yellow with the route indictor to the branch.
 He

 realised this was irregular,